Aiswariya-R/IPL-Tableau/README.md

 ### Accessing Visualizations
 The visualizations are hosted on Tableau Public and can be accessed through the following link: [Tableau Dashboard](https://public.tableau.com/app/profile/aiswariya.r2669/viz/iplanalysiscodebasicsproject/index)

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/Aiswariya-R/IPL-Tableau/blob/main/LICENSE) file for details.